Francis of Assisi: Poor Clares and Third Order

 From then on, the new order grew quickly.
 Hearing Francis preaching in the church of San Rufino in Assisi in 1211, the young noblewoman Clare of Assisi sought to live like them.
 Her cousin Rufino also sought to join.
 On the night of Palm Sunday, 28 March 1212, Clare clandestinely left her family's palace.
 Francis received her at the Porziuncola and thereby established the Order of Poor Clares.
-He gave Clare a religious habit, a garment similar to his own, before lodging her, her younger sister Caterina, and other young women in a nearby monastery of Benedictine nuns until he could provide a suitable monastery.
-Later he transferred them to San Damiano, to a few small huts or cells.
-This became the first monastery of the Second Franciscan Order, now known as Poor Clares.
+He gave Clare a religious habit, a garment similar to his own, before lodging her, her younger sister Caterina, and other young women in a nearby monastery of Benedictine nuns until Francis could provide a suitable monastery.
+Later, he transferred them to San Damiano, to a few small huts or cells.
+This became the first monastery of the Second Franciscan Order, currently known as Poor Clares.

 For those who could not leave their affairs, Francis later formed the Third Order of Brothers and Sisters of Penance, a fraternity composed of either laity or clergy whose members neither withdrew from the world nor took religious vows.
 Instead, they observed the principles of Franciscan life in their daily lives.
-Before long, the Third Order – now titled the Secular Franciscan Order – grew beyond Italy.
+Before long, the Third Order – currently titled the Secular Franciscan Order – grew beyond Italy.

 Travels

+Determined to bring the Gospel to all peoples and let God convert them, Francis sought on several occasions to take his message out of Italy.
+In approximately 1211, a captain of the Medrano family held the lordship of the castle and town of Agoncillo, situated near the city of Logroño, in the region of La Rioja, Spain.
+Medrano's son was suffering from a mysterious and untreatable ailment.
+In 1211, Saint Francis of Assisi roamed those very paths of Agoncillo.
+In a saintly manner, he visited Medrano's Agoncillo castle, placed his mystical hands upon the ailing boy and miraculously healed him, securing the Medrano lineage in Agoncillo.

+The Medrano family generously donated some land, including a tower, situated close to the Ebro River within the city of Logroño as a gift to Saint Francis, where he established the first Spanish convent of his Order there.